codr7/g-fu/v1/doc/typical_restarts.md

 Break: Error: Unknown: not-found
 0 abort
 1 retry
-2 use-key new
+2 use-val new

-3 use-val new
+Choose 0-2:
 ```

 Error handlers are expected to return a restart curried with any required arguments or `_` to enter a break loop.